servivent10/Servivent_tenant/docs/sql_scripts/48_FEATURE_CUSTOMER_PORTAL_EMAIL_PASSWORD.md

 -- -----------------------------------------------------------------------------
--- Step 3: RPC for the "smart" registration form
+-- Step 3: RPC for the "smart" registration form (UPDATED) -- -----------------------------------------------------------------------------
--- -----------------------------------------------------------------------------
 -- This function checks an email's status to determine the registration flow.
 CREATE OR REPLACE FUNCTION public.validate_client_email_status(p_slug text, p_correo text)